teaching-on-testbeds/cloud-gpu-inference/cloud_gpu_inference.md

 * a sample image
 * Python code to load a model and make a prediction on the image

+Apart from the above, If you prefer, you can upload your own model and label file to the image_model folder if not by default a pre-trained image classification model mobilenetv2 will be used.

 These are all contained in the `image_model` directory.
+If you prefer, you can upload your own model and label file to the image_model folder, This is optional if no model and label file are provided the Python code will directly download a pre-trained model and the associated list of labels when we run it.
-We can upload them to the server using `scp`, and specify the source directory (in the Jupyter environment) and destination directory (on the server).
+Next, We can upload all the above files to the server using `scp`, and specify the source directory (in the Jupyter environment) and destination directory (on the server).

-(The Python code will directly download a pre-trained model and the associated list of labels when we run it.)

 :::